People are invited to consider volunteering with prison Toastmasters programs at institutions near Routes 2 and 495 on Monday or Thursday evenings.

 Through Toastmasters participation, people who are incarcerated learn skills to prepare to return to the community, such as self-expression, leadership, critical thinking, planning and teamwork.
 Volunteers make a difference in someone’s life through encouragement, caring and guidance.

 Prospective volunteers must enjoy teaching, speaking extemporaneously and encouraging others to set and achieve goals.
-Training is provided by the Department of Corrections and by participating in prison Toastmasters programs in prisons.
+Training is provided by the Department of Corrections and by participating in prison Toastmasters programs.
 After visiting, when volunteers join our team, she or he is asked to mentor at least one meeting a month.
 People new to Toastmasters are welcome to volunteer.

 To visit and for information on programs at 14 correctional institutions in Massachusetts and Rhode Island, go to: d31toastmastersprison.wikispaces.com.